-John Zubrzycki is an Australian author, journalist and researcher, specialising in South Asia, in particular India.
+John Zubrzycki is an Australian author and researcher, specialising in South Asia, in particular India.

 Previously he has worked as an Australian diplomat with postings in New Delhi and Jakarta, a broadcaster with Radio Australia, consultant and academic.
 He graduated from the Australian National University in 1984 with degrees in South Asian history and politics and completed a cadetship at The Age newspaper.
 As an author he is represented by Curtis Brown Australia.